digitalocean/container-blueprints/virtual-networks-with-netmaker/README.md

 ![Healthy](assets/images/doks_network_nodes_sync.png)

 - If the sync operation still doesn't solve this issue, you can ultimately kill the respective pods.
-The DaemonSet will spawn fresh ones, and the join process should start again (nodes communicate with master node, meaning the Netmaker server via GRPC calls).
+The `netclient` DaemonSet will spawn fresh ones, and the join process should start again.

 Next, you will test the egress setup by deploying the `curl-test` pod in your cluster.
 Then, you will make a request from the `curl-test` pod to [ifconfig.me](https://ifconfig.me), to see if it's the `Egress Gateway IP` that your DOKS cluster is using to connect to the outside world.

-### Testing the DOKS Egress Setup
+### Testing the DOKS Cluster Egress Setup

 To test your egress setup, you need to check if all the `requests` originating from your `DOKS` cluster travel via a single node - the `Egress Gateway`.
 The simplest way to test, is by making a `curl` request to [ifconfig.me/ip](https://ifconfig.me/ip), and see if the response contains your `Egress Gateway public IP` address.